stefanvictora/hue-scheduler/README.md

 ### `<Start Time Expression>`

-For each configured state, either a fixed start time in the 24-hour format ``HH:mm:ss``, or a dynamic sun time expression has to be provided.
-The following dynamic **sun time constants** are available, sorted in their chronological order:
+For each configured state, either a fixed start time in the 24-hour format ``HH:mm:ss``, or a dynamic solar time expression has to be provided.
+The following dynamic **solar time constants** are available, sorted in their chronological order:

 - ``astronomical_dawn``: e.g. `03:26`
 - ``nautical_dawn``: e.g. `04:17`